WilsonBillkia/bane/README.md

 # BANE(Baremetal Network Extender) v1.2

 ## BANE?
-Baremetal Network Extender (previously Baremetal Node Erector) is a toolset for managing Chainlink networks on debian based hosts running apt.
-You just need SSH enabled.
+Baremetal Network Extender (previously Baremetal Node Erector) is a toolset for managing Chainlink networks on debian based hosts.

-It's the public / pro bono version of the tools I use to run oracles on bare metal.

-It gives freedom to deploy away from cloud, while also playing very well with all of the cloud providers, to enable truly hybrid infrastructure.
+It deploys chainlink nodes on bare metal, while also playing very well with cloud providers.
+This enables truly hybrid infrastructure.
 It also serves as a suitable baseline for security management under ISO27001.
 It might be useful if you want to build a lab.
 It will be especially useful if you want to remove containers from the build and management of chainlink networks, or if you want to add bare metal,  old hardware or virtual machines to a chainlink network.

 ## Social Impact
 The project hopefully has the potential to realise some positive social impact: